F10dor/images-galery/readme.md

 ## Save "image" in the database after the client POST request to "/images"
 ## Test GET and POST "/images" in Postman
 ## Add save image Button and get all saved images functionality in the "frontend"

+# Mongo and Mongo-express setup Summary

+- at this stage MongoDB and mongo-express connect to each other, but not connected to API